XeminoL/Self-hosted-Vietnamese-AI-voice-agent-for-Asterisk-PBX/README.md

 ## Demo

 A call to 600 with three questions.
-The caller's voice is synthesised with Piper and played into the call by Asterisk; everything after that is the switchboard running live.
+The caller's voice is synthesised with Piper and played into the call by Asterisk;

 ![Zoiper in a call to 600](docs/call.png)